fernanda-rabacal/fernanda-rabacal/README.md

 ### Hello 👋, I am Fernanda!
 I am a Front-end Developer

-Coffee lover, new experiences seeker, I am a proactive, self-taught, and communicative girl seeking to always become the best developer version of myself.
-I love studying everything about programming skills and at the moment my hard Skills are HTML and CSS, Javascript, Typescript, React js and React Native.
-Furthermore, i'm looking for studying Node.js and MySQL.
-I also have basic experience in Laravel and PHP.
+Coffee lover and a seeker of new experiences.
+I am a proactive, self-taught, and communicative individual who is always striving to become the best version of myself as a developer.
+I am passionate about studying various programming skills, and currently, my strong skills lie in HTML, CSS, JavaScript, TypeScript, React.js, and React Native.
+Additionally, I am eager to delve into Node.js and MySQL to expand my knowledge further.
+I also possess basic experience in Laravel and PHP."

 ###